Layr-Labs/eigenda-proxy/README.md

 The proxy provides administrative endpoints to control runtime behavior.
 By default, these endpoints are disabled and must be explicitly enabled through configuration.

+> **SECURITY WARNING:** The admin endpoints should NEVER be publicly accessible.
+These endpoints
+> do not implement authentication or authorization controls and should only be exposed on internal networks.

 To enable admin endpoints, set the `--admin-endpoints-enabled` flag to `true` or set the environment variable `EIGENDA_PROXY_ADMIN_ENDPOINTS_ENABLED=true` when starting the proxy server.